chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-002-jim-warren.md

 >The show will address current events and issues in microcomputing, including applications, new products, personalities, business issues, foreseeable futures, etc. Although the show will make a reasonable effort to be intelligent to the layperson, it is designed for viewers who have some interest in low-cost computing power or personal computers--people who are at least semi-literate about computing.

 The article went on to say the new program would be called *The Computer Chronicles*, as that name was "neither technonut nor provincial."
-Many of the other names considered featured some variation of "Silicon Valey" in the title, such as *The Silicon Valley Weekly Connection* or *The Silicon Valley Weekly Oracle*.
+Many of the other names considered featured some variation of "Silicon Valley" in the title, such as *The Silicon Valley Weekly Connection* or *The Silicon Valley Weekly Oracle*.
 The working title used in-house at KCSM had been *Bits & Bytes*, but Warren didn't care for that name.

 As for the selection of Warren as host, the article credited that decision to Cheifet and David Carlson, who initially produced the program.
 There had also been discussion of either using rotating hosts or a panel.
 But Cheifet and Carlson ultimately settled on Warren as the single, permanent host.